daostack/access_control/docs/blog-post.md

 ## Future directions

-There are many things we can improve in the future:
+There's a ton to improve and here are some promising ideas we plan to work on:

 1. User Groups — The ability to grant/assign/revoke keys to collections of accounts with a single method call.
 2. Contract as a service — Implementing a singleton contract that globally manages locks & keys for all contracts will allow contracts to share locks for a method and interact in more sophisticated ways.